-All Omlet Eglu chicken coops have a unique twin-wall insulation system which works in a similar way to double glazing.
+All Omlet Eglu chicken coops have a unique double-wall insulation system which works in a similar way to double glazing.
 This means they do not overheat in the summer.
 They are also built with a draught-free ventilation system, carefully designed to avoid air blowing directly over the roosting area whilst allowing fresh air to circulate.

 If you have a wooden chicken coop, it is important to think about how you can keep the coop nice and cool for your chickens.
 Make sure you create plenty of ventilation either by opening windows in the coop or by using a fan.
 Be careful not to have too much thick and heavy bedding as it absorbs heat.
-Also keep an eye out for mould if you’ve got a wooden coop.
-Mould can make straw and hay start to rot faster, thereby producing more heat, so make sure you clean out the coop regularly and especially at any signs of mould.
+Also keep an eye out for mold if you’ve got a wooden coop.
+Mould can make straw and hay start to rot faster, thereby producing more heat, so make sure you clean out the coop regularly and especially at any signs of mold.

 If your chickens are reluctant to go into the hot coop during the day to lay their eggs you could try providing nesting boxes for them outside in cooler, shaded areas.